CX-Box/cxbox-doc/docs/widget/type/form/form.md

 !!! tip
     It is recommended to use `single column` layout when possible, because dynamic fields hiding (add link) always works correctly in this case.

+!!! info
+    The line has a size of 24 span, if you define fields on one line with a field width sum exceeding 24 span in total,that field and any subsequent fields will be moved to a new line .
+This means that each line will accommodate fields until the total width reaches 24 span, and any excess width will continue on the next line.

+    For example, you have three fields with widths of 12, 8, and 10 characters, respectively.
+In this case, the first field and two field will fit completely on the first line as it is within the 24-character limit.
+However, the thirt field's width contributes to the totat.It has finally become more 24.
+As a result, the third field will be moved to the next line.

 #### How does it look?
 === "Single column layout - recommended"
     ![singlecolumlayout.png](singlecolumlayout.png)